gjbex/Fortran-MOOC/docs/blas_lapack.md

 should be returned in the matrices `U` and `VT`.   `'A'` means that all columns should be returned.
 You can read `sgesvd`'s documentation for other options.

+The argument `info` will be set to 0 upon success.
+A negative value indicates the index of an illegal argument to `sgesvd`, a positive value signals that the algorithm did not converge (relevant only for the second call to `sgesvd`).

 After this preparatory step, the actual work can be done by a second call to `sgesvd`.